 When we talk about The Culture Factor, we talk about making culture your competitive advantage.
 Culture is one of the few unique elements in any company, and when we talk about leveraging Your Culture Factor, we talk about making sure that it sets you apart from your competition in all the right ways.

 The Culture Factor can refer to your organisation's culture as a whole, but it can also mean that you fully leverage the diversity of your workforce.
 Usually, it means both of these things.

 But whichever facet of The Culture Factor you focus on, the important thing is that we can make sure your culture works for you, and not against you.
 That your culture gives you a competitive edge, rather than prevent you from reaching your goals.

-If you want to learn more about The Culture Factor and how to make sure your culture is working for you, contact Hofstede Insights today.
+If you want to learn more about The Culture Factor and how to make sure your culture is working for you, contact The Culture Factor Group (previously known as Hofstede Insights) today.
 We offer expert advice on all things related to culture and can help you create a corporate culture that will give you the edge over your competition.